 In this post, I talk about some of the most common reasons for not getting any work on freelance sites and getting rejected by clients.
 See if you’re making any of these mistakes.

 So you’ve uploaded a cool profile photo, wrote an awesome bio, and completed your profile on the freelance site.
 All you have to do now is wait for clients to contact you, right?

 Wrong.
-Unless you’re Seth Godin, no one’s going to contact you to offer you their projects on a silver platter.
+Unless you’re Seth Godin, no one’s going to contact you to offer their projects on a silver platter.

 Solution: Explore the freelance platform for appropriate jobs.
 Apply as many projects as you can, which are suitable for your skill set.
 And try sending a personal message to potential clients to tell them about your services.